-The tub and shower walls in the bathroom should be cleaned with a mild soap and water solution.
-Do not use an abrasive cleaner on the shower door frame and towel bar, shower walls or tub.
+The tub and shower walls in the bathroom should be cleaned with mild soap and warm water.
+Do not use an abrasive cleaner on the shower walls and tub, as scratching and discoloration may occur.
+Stubborn stains may be removed with an automotive-type cleanser.